PennyLaneAI/pennylane/doc/introduction/data.rst

 -----------------

-You can call the :func:`~.pennylane.data.list_datasets` function to get a snapshot of the currently available data.
+You can call the
+:func:`~pennylane.data.list_datasets` function to get a snapshot of the currently available data.
 This function returns a nested dictionary as we show below.
-Note that this example limits the results of the function calls for clarity and that as more data becomes available, the results of these function calls will change.

 >>> available_data = qml.data.list_datasets()
 >>> available_data.keys()